Stereoscopic video game: 2000s

-The Nintendo GameCube (and the Game Boy Advance to a lesser extent) had been built with Stereoscopic capabilities in mind, however the cost for the liquid crystals technology were prohibitively expensive at the time to make commercial sense.
+The GameCube (and Game Boy Advance to a lesser extent) had been built with Stereoscopic capabilities in mind, however the cost for the liquid crystals technology were prohibitively expensive at the time to make commercial sense.

 In 2001, NVIDIA brought out a driver based on Elsa technology that supported different types of glasses and screens, but only with their own graphics cards.
 The PUD-J5A for the PlayStation 2 was released in 2002, which incorporated virtual helmet technology (Glasstron) and was sold exclusively on the internet in Japan.
 It weighed 320 g, and used two screens of 108,000 pixels each (probably 450x240 pixels) and had a single game (Energy Airforce Aim Strike!).

 In 2005, the game Metal Gear Acid 2 was released on the PlayStation Portable from Sony with a stereoscopic rendering via the "Solid Eye" accessory that included a stereoscope lens cardboard that could never be reused.
 The EyeFX 3D shutter glasses for the PlayStation 2 was produced by SplitFish Gameware in 2006.
 This plugged into a joystick port of the console and added support for stereoscopic 3D in ten existing games.
 The 3D Vision kit for the latest generation of NVIDIA graphics cards was brought out in 2001, and combines a pair of LC shutter glasses as well as a wireless infrared transmitter connected to a USB driver for Windows.

 2010s

 In 2010, stereoscopic support for the PlayStation 3 was released via an automatic update of firmware.
 The new software includes a function for detection of 3D displays and a stereoscopic frame-buffer support.
 The first games in stereoscopic 3D included Wipeout HD and Super Stardust HD and coincided with the release of the 3D TV Bravia brand also by Sony.
 In the same year, a 3D Surround kit was brought out that works with the 3D Vision and several NVIDIA graphics cards with stereoscopic 3D support.
 The AMD HD3D added HDMI 1.4 support on ATI graphics cards for games in stereoscopic 3D using the drivers provided by iZ3D 3D stereo also in 2010.

 In October 2010 Josef Kunz published the app 'Difficult' in the apple appstore, a skill game, that uses a Side-by-side view, the first available 3D game for handhelds.

 The Nintendo 3DS, the first handheld with an autostereoscopic display using a parallax barrier and a resolution of 400x240 pixels per eye for stereoscopic 3D, was first produced in 2011.
-An XL version was released in 2012.
+An XL version was released in 2012, as well as the non-stereoscopic Nintendo 2DS in 2013.
+This was followed by the New Nintendo 3DS and its XL version in 2015.
+These have a feature known as "Super Stable 3D", which uses a sensor to detect the viewing angle of the player and adjust the autostereoscopic display as required to maintain the same stereoscopic effect at a wider viewing angle.